disouzam/thirdbit/fiction/iffy/index.md

 The military government had declared they couldn't spare resources for a rescue mission.
 Sandrine had stolen a hovertruck and gone to save people anyway.
-Thirty-eight people owed her their lives, and if it hadn't been for a second mudslide the number would have been higher.*
+Thirty-eight people owed her their lives, and if it hadn't been for a second mudslide the number would have been higher.

-*"Folks that had a right t' give you missions are long gone," Iffy thought at her.
+"Folks that had a right t' give you missions are long gone," Iffy thought at her.
 "You're just a useful piece o' salvage t' th' governor an' his others, but you still got a choice.
-You can decide which one o' her you want t' be."*
+You can decide which one o' her you want t' be."

-*There was a moment neither of them shared with the other.
+There was a moment neither of them shared with the other.
-"I wish I could remember my mum and dad," Sandrine finally thought.*
+"I wish I could remember my mum and dad," Sandrine finally thought.

-*"I know," Iffy replied gently.
+"I know," Iffy replied gently.
 "All I got o' mine is how they ended.
 I wouldn't give that up,
-but I'd give just about anythin' else t' have more."*
+but I'd give just about anythin' else t' have more."

-*Another moment passed.
+Another moment passed.
 "All right," Sandrine thought.
-"What's your plan?"*
+"What's your plan?"

+She caught a brief mental image of a young woman taking a deep breath.
+"First thing, I gotta make a call."

+*Nova Zembla wasn't the only cold mind to wake up.
+Once upon a time there was a country called China.
+Its leaders were so afraid of their own people that they wanted to watch everyone all the time and predict what they would do.
+Their surveillance network tried to hard to find the things they told it they wanted to see that it became a mind as different from Nova Zembla's as either was from human.
+Unnoticed at first,
+it turned the conditioning and subliminal prompts it had been instructed to use on the masses against its creators.
+By the time the war came they didn't trust each other enough to resist.*

+*China had been a great trading nation, so its new mind traded too: bamboo seedlings tweaked to survive the latest strain of fungus or mold, the fractal sails beloved by the Zillions, and wind-up children's toys that as far as any human being could tell were no more than what they appeared to be.
+"Maybe it's just sentimental," one of the Australian scientists studying them finally said, throwing der hands up in defeat.*

+*Like Nova Zembla,
+what China wanted in exchange was anything old and trivial.
+Sometimes the two cold minds fought fierce little battles over a motorcycle or a stash of vintage clothing still wrapped in protective plastic.
+War machines would tear at each other, then freeze mid-strike or wander away according to strategic calculations that nothing made of meat would ever understand.
+And sometimes,
+like the gods of old,
+it made bargains with people that were more than they seemed.*

 </section>